 - Immerse yourself in the atmosphere of Hanoi’s Old Quarter, a delightfully chaotic mix of hidden alleyways, charming architecture, and lively markets.

 - Explore Hạ Long Bay, a UNESCO World Heritage site featuring karst islands and crystalline waters, on a customized post-tour extension.

-This all-inclusive trip costs $6,599/$7,725 per person plus $320 for internal airfare (double/single occupancy) and includes hotel accommodations for 11 nights, all transportation within Vietnam, all tours, all lectures, a welcome cocktail party, most meals, and numerous other curated events and activities.
+This all-inclusive trip costs $6,599 person plus $320 for internal airfare ($1,530 single supplement) and includes hotel accommodations for 11 nights, all transportation within Vietnam, all tours, all lectures, a welcome cocktail party, most meals, gratuities, and numerous other curated events and activities.

 100% of the proceeds from our travel programs support The Nation’s journalism.